-NEW TMA for 2017/2018.
-We have modified a VAST TMA so there’s only one page to fill out.
+TMA for 2019/2020 should look similar to last year’s.
+Still only one page to fill out with a new signature checkbox to acknowledge you have read the fine print above the signature line.
+See TMA fine print below.
 The second page you may keep for your reference.
-We hope this makes it simpler for everyone acquiring TMAs.
 The above link allows you to view and download the new TMA in PDF format with the current prices.
 The membership chairman kindly asks if you have access to the merchants listed below, please obtain or renew your membership there instead of mailing a TMA.
-TMA Downloaders please read and fill out completely, then send (with a copy of your sled registration) to us with your check or money order.
+TMA Downloaders please read and fill out completely, then send (with a copy of your sled registration) to us (address is on the from) with your check or money order.

 MORE… For complete information about TMA‘s please visit the VAST site.